Henry J: Marketing

 The Henry J proved to be a sales disappointment for Kaiser.
-Leftover 1951 models were modified with an outside continental tire and an upgraded interior, to be marketed as the 1952 Henry J "Vagabond" versions.
+Leftover 1951 models were modified with an outside continental tire and an upgraded interior to be marketed as the 1952 Henry J "Vagabond" versions.
 Available in either four- or six-cylinder engines, a total of 7,017 were sold.

 In 1952, Kaiser began selling rebadged Henry Js through Sears, under the nameplate of Allstate.
-Allstates were nearly identical to Henry Js but they carried a unique grille, hood ornament, hubcaps, identification badges and interior trim, and Allstate-brand tires and batteries.
+Allstates were nearly identical to Henry Js but featured a unique grille, hood ornament, hubcaps, identification badges and interior trim, and Allstate-brand tires and batteries.
 After two years of disappointing sales, Sears dropped the car.

-The Henry J was also available in Japan from 1951 to 1954, through a licensing deal with East Japan Heavy-Industries, part of the Mitsubishi group.
+The Henry J was also available in Japan from 1951 through 1954, through a licensing deal with East Japan Heavy-Industries, part of the Mitsubishi group.

-In 1952, the Henry J Corsair (four-cylinder) and Corsair DeLuxe (six-cylinder) models were introduced featuring improved styling and workmanship, as well as higher prices.
+In 1952, the Henry J Corsair (four-cylinder) and Corsair DeLuxe (six-cylinder) models were introduced, featuring improved styling and workmanship, as well as higher prices.
 The front end had a full-width grille while the taillamps were incorporated into the rear fender fins.

 The 1953 Henry J Corsair had few styling changes and featured the smaller L-head four-cylinder engine.
 Kaiser's advertising promoted it as "the easiest car on the road to drive, handle, park, service, run, maintain, and of course the easiest to pay for."
 A padded dash became standard.

-For 1954, the four-cylinder Corsair price was reduced to $1,286 with the six-cylinder Corsair DeLuxe listed for $1,437, or $124 lower than the previous year.
+For 1954, the four-cylinder Corsair price was reduced to $1,286, with the six-cylinder Corsair DeLuxe listed for $1,437, or $124 lower than the previous year.
 New safety features included padded dashboard and the windshield was mounted so it would pop-out on impact, as well as a "Penny-Minder" carburetor that was claimed to achieve 30 mpgus.